pypa/pip/docs/html/ux-research-design/research-results.md

     </tr>
     <tr>
       <td>
-        <a href="https://bit.ly/2ZqJijr">How should pip handle conflicts with already installed packages when updating other packages?</a>
+        How should pip handle conflicts with already installed packages when updating other packages?
       </td>
       <td>
         Determine if the way that pip handles package upgrades is in-line with user's expectations/needs.
 See <a href="https://www.ei8fdb.org/thoughts/2020/07/how-should-pip-handle-conflicts-when-updating-already-installed-packages/">related blog post</a> and <a href="https://github.com/pypa/pip/issues/7744">GitHub issue</a> for more information.